Local and Global Heights on Weighted Projective Varieties: Introduction

-Generalizing the theory of Weil heights for Cartier divisors, Silverman \cite{Silverman1987} developed a theory of heights for arbitrary closed subschemes of projective variety.
-In \cref{sect-4.6} we introduce weighted local and global heights associated to the closed subschemes of weighted projective varieties.
+where $\il_{\widehat{\cL_g}} (\x, u) = -\log \| g(\x)\|_u$, and its properties are described in \cref{WGWHM}.
+In \cref{sect-4.6} we introduce weighted local and global heights associated to closed subschemes of weighted projective varieties.

-In \cref{sect-6}, we state the conjectures for weighted projective varieties (cf. \cref{voj1wsp}).
-Then, we focus on extending the concept of the \emph{generalized greatest common divisor} as in \cite{MR2162351} to that of \emph{generalized weighted greatest common divisor}.
-Furthermore, we prove that the generalized logarithmic weighted greatest common divisor is equal to the weighted height of $\x$ on a blowup of $\wP_\w^n (k)$ with respect to the exceptional divisor of the blowup.
-In the last part of the paper, we prove analogue of Theorems 1, 2, and 6 in \cite{MR2162351} for the weighted greatest common divisors that are all subject the truth of the Vojta's conjecture for weighted projective varieties.
+\textbf{Notation:} Since our goal is to provide all the technical details of the theory of weighted heights, in analogy to that of projective heights there is a real possibility of mixing up notation between different heights.
+Below we give a list of notation of Weil heights and weighted heights.
+Throughout the paper, the projective space (resp. weighted projective space) over a field $k$ is denoted by $\P_k^n$ (resp. $\P_{\w, k}^n $).

-\textbf{Notation:} Since the nature of this paper is to provide all the technical details of the theory of weighted heights, which is almost identical to that of projective heights in general, there is a real possibility of mixing up notation between projective heights and weighted projective heights.
-Adding to this fact all kinds of heights that we define (local, global, logarithmic, absolute, etc. ) and it becomes quite difficult to handle the notation.
-Below we give a chart of the notation of Weil heights and weighted heights. \\
+\textbf{Acknowledgments:} We want to thank Min Ru for helpful discussions during the period that the last version of this paper was written.